 PCL is a group of independent construction companies working in the areas of civil infrastructure, heavy industrial and buildings.
-These companies comprise a total of more than 3,300 full-time professional and administrative staff and more than 6,500 hourly trades people.
-Ownership of PCL rests entirely in the hands of salaried employees.
-With an annual construction volume of more than $5 billion, PCL is the largest contracting organization in Canada and one of the largest in the United States.
+These companies are owned by 4,400 salaried employee shareholders who carry out their professional and administrative duties with the support of 10,000 hourly tradespeople.
+With an annual construction volume of more than $7.5 billion, PCL is the largest contracting organization in Canada and one of the largest in North America.

-The group’s construction businesses are supported by offices located in 25 major centres which support projects in Canada, the continental United States, Alaska, the Hawaiian Islands, and the Caribbean.
+The group’s construction businesses are supported by offices located in 31 major centres which support projects in Canada, the continental United States, Alaska, the Hawaiian Islands, the Caribbean and Australia.
 Headquarters is located at the Edmonton, Alberta office, with a U.S. head office in Denver, Colorado.

-PCL companies carry out construction contracts on a lump sum, cost plus, or design build basis as general contractors, or alternatively act as construction managers or project managers.
+Contracts are carried out on a guaranteed minimum price, lump sum, unit price, cost plus, cost-reimbursable alternative, or integrated project delivery basis.
+PCL delivers projects as general contractors or as construction managers, or through the design-build approach, which allows clients to entrust all construction and consulting services to PCL.
 Group companies also act as contractors in public-private partnership (P3) projects, in which public and private sector partners share risks, returns and project responsibilities.

-The group brings to its work considerable construction experience, competitive pricing, financial strength, integrity, a foundation of quality and workplace safety, and the demonstrated ability to bring projects to completion.
+The group brings to its work considerable construction experience, competitive pricing, financial strength, integrity, a foundation of quality and workplace safety, and the demonstrated ability to take projects to completion.

 PCL continues to conduct its business in the spirit of the principles set out by its founder, Ernest Poole.
 Those principles, known as Poole’s Rules, have guided the group from its simple beginnings to become the industry leader it is today.